-Seth Chalmer is a native of Montpelier, VT and lives in New York with his wife and daughters.
-His writing has appeared in publications including The Los Angeles Times, On Being, First Things, The Times of Israel, The Jewish Week, eJewish Philanthropy, and The Journal of Ecumenical Studies.
+Seth Chalmer is a native of Montpelier, VT and lives in New Jersey with his wife and children.
+His writing has appeared in publications including The Los Angeles Times, On Being, First Things, Quillette, The Jewish Week, eJewish Philanthropy, and The Journal of Ecumenical Studies.
 The opinions in these works do not necessarily reflect the opinions of his employers, past or present, listed below.

 Seth is director of communications at Leading Edge.
-Past positions include director of communications at Jewish Funders Network, the global networking organization for high-capacity Jewish philanthropists.
-Past positions include assistant director at the Berman Jewish Policy Archive, retention specialist for the Center for Employment Opportunities, cultural arts director at the Dayton Jewish Community Center, and acting instructor at Stivers School for the Arts in Dayton, OH.
+Past positions include director of communications at Jewish Funders Network, assistant director at the Berman Jewish Policy Archive, retention specialist for the Center for Employment Opportunities, cultural arts director at the Dayton Jewish Community Center, and acting instructor at Stivers School for the Arts in Dayton, OH.
 In 2004–2005 he toured the United States as a performer in Sesame Street Live: Elmo’s Coloring Book, playing Oscar the Grouch and Professor Art.